-Pinnacle Pointe Hospital offers residential inpatient treatment for children and adolescents ages 5 to 17 with longstanding emotional and behavioral health issues.
-Our physician-led residential treatment program addresses children’s entire well being including medical, psychiatric, social and academic needs.
-The residential treatment program provides a variety of therapies and activities in a safe, comfortable environment.
+Pinnacle Pointe Behavioral Healthcare System offers sub-acute (long-term) inpatient treatment for children and teens ages 5 to 17 with longstanding emotional and behavioral health issues.
+Our physician-led sub-acute (long-term) treatment program addresses children’s entire wellbeing including medical, psychiatric, social and academic needs.
+Our Therapists have intense training in the areas of play therapy, trauma therapy and providing family therapy.

-An individualized Master Treatment Plan focuses on the identified behavioral challenges of each patient and is supported by a Levels System that provides social skills to prepare the patient to re-integrate into family and community
+We begin by developing an individualized treatment plan, which focuses on the identified behavioral challenges of each patient.
+The plan is supported by a Levels System that provides social skills to prepare the patient to re-integrate into family and community.
+Other components include:

-- Global Distance Family Therapy: provided via special arrangements for military families and OP providers to ensure clinical efficacy while minimizing travel time and expense to the family.
+Global Distance Family Therapy: Provided via special arrangements for military families and outpatient providers to ensure clinical efficacy while minimizing travel time and expense to the family.

-- Group Therapy: Conducted by licensed clinical professionals, including therapists and substance abuse counselor conduct therapies supported by a curriculum including:
+Group Therapy: Conducted by licensed clinical professionals, including therapists and substance abuse counselors.
+Therapy is supported by a curriculum that includes:

 - Health education

 - Discharge planning building/management